-Dr. Ali Baghdadi, SVP and chief executive META, Ingram Micro shares the company's evolution from a VAD to a technology specialist and micro-vendor with a target to be the largest cyber security consultant and service provider by 2021
+Dr Ali Baghdadi, SVP and chief executive META, Ingram Micro shares the company's journey from a VAD to a technology specialist and micro-vendor with a target to be the largest cybersecurity consultant and service provider by 2021

 Ingram Micro is already a 50 billion US dollar company with its global cybersecurity practice amounting to two billion dollars last year alone.
 With global sales in over 160 countries, 50-billion-dollar revenue, over 200k customers, more than 1700 vendors, and numerous service and logistics centres, Ingram Micro has come a long way.

 However, this is just the tip of the iceberg, says Dr. Ali Baghdadi, as Ingram Micro evolves to be a technology specialist, service provider and micro vendor.
 He shares the firm’s vision to not only top the distribution segment but also be the largest global cyber security consultant and service provider by the year 2021.

 “We are way beyond what they used to call a value added distributor that just has some pre-sales, technical and post-sales installation.
 We are a service provider and a solution provider, with our own products making us a semi-vendor, but we are the vendor that everyone loves.
 Vendors even come to us and participate in developing these solutions.
 Couple this with how we deliver pre-sales to our customers, in parallel to just the standard technical ability that may be available from other distributors, I believe we are able to offer real value add to our partners.”